4Ward North PhD Programme for Health Professionals

 The 4Ward North PhD Academy for Health Professionals has been created thanks to a £7.5 million award from Wellcome for the Universities of Manchester, Leeds, Newcastle and Sheffield to combine their strengths in biomedical and health research.

-Our aim is to raise the quality of clinical academic research training in northern England.
+Our aim is to enhance the quality of clinical academic research training in northern England.
+We do this by encouraging applications from a diverse and inclusive range of healthcare professionals, including nursing, midwifery, and allied health.

 About the programme